District Heating and Cooling in France

-The districts heating (DH) were mainly developed in France after 1950, mostly by the cities as a public service.
-Today, they appear as a way to use massively renewable energies and recovery such as heat from waste incineration plant (in French : Usine de valorisation énergétique, UVE also known as Usine d’Incinération d’Ordures Ménagères, UIOM), biomass, industrial heat, geothermal, solar, etc. Mostly present in dense urban areas, the districts heating and cooling (DHC) are now supplied with 53% of renewable energies and recovery.
-Despite everything, the districts heating represent only 6% in the national heat sector for domestic heat water and heating system.
-In order to contribute to the objectives of the law on energy transition for green growth announced in August 2015, DH will have to mobilize in 2030, 39.5 TWh of renewable energy and recovery, compared to 24.6 TWh in 2016.
+District heating systems were mainly developed in France after 1950, mostly by the cities as a public service.
+Today, they appear as a way to use massively renewable energies and recovery such as heat from waste incineration plant, biomass, industrial heat, geothermal, solar, etc. Mostly present in dense urban areas, the districts heating and cooling (DHC) are now supplied with 60% of renewable and recovered energies.
+However, district heating represents only 6% in the national heat sector for domestic heat water and heating system.

 - creation of new DH when it is feasible technically and economically ;